 The preparation of financial statements is easy once you've mastered the accounting elements and know the different accounts that comprise them.
-And, most businesses today have automated accounting systems where financial statements can be prepared with a few clicks of a button.
+Most businesses today have automated accounting systems where financial statements can be prepared with a few clicks of a button.

-However, as accountants, we need to know how they work and, you know, make it second nature.
-This way, we will be able to understand and interpret financial statements better.
+However, as accountants we need to really understand how are made.
+This way, we will be able to interpret and appreciate financial statements better.

 In this chapter, we will continue the illustration from the previous chapters and take a step-by-step approach in preparing the financial statements of the company we set up.
 We will work on the first three financial statements.